laisfrigerio/ignite-node-repositories-api/README.md

 This application performs CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) of project repositories.
 In addition, it is possible to give likes to registered repositories, increasing the number of likes by 1 each time the route is called.

-The main idea of this repository is a refa

 ## 🛠️ Stack

 - nodejs: 18 + express